 The Scheme is considered to be a multi-employer scheme as described in section 28 of FRS 102.
 This is because it is not possible to attribute the Pension Builder Scheme's assets and liabilities to specific employers and that contributions are accounted for as if the Scheme were a defined contribution scheme.
-The pension costs charged to the Statement of Financial Activities in the year are the contributions payable and were £95,772 (2018: £86,927).
+The pension costs charged to the Statement of Financial Activities in the year are the contributions payable and were £120,472 (2019: £95,772).

 A valuation of the scheme is carried out once every three years.
 The most recent scheme valuation completed was carried out as at 31 December 2016.
+A valuation as at 31 December 2019 was under way as at 31 December 2020.

-For the Pension Builder Classic section, the valuation revealed a deficit of £14.2m on the ongoing assumptions used.
+For the Pension Builder Classic section, the 2016 valuation revealed a deficit of £14.2m on the ongoing assumptions used.
 At the most recent annual review, the Pensions Board chose not to grant a discretionary bonus, which will have acted to improve the funding position.
 There is no requirement for deficit payments at this time.

-For the Pension Builder 2014 section, the valuation revealed a surplus of £1.8m on the ongoing assumptions used.
+For the Pension Builder 2014 section, the 2016 valuation revealed a surplus of £1.8m on the ongoing assumptions used.
 There is no requirement for deficit payments at this time.

 The legal structure of the Scheme is such that if another employer fails, LDBF may become responsible for paying a share of that employer's pension liabilities.
-The next valuation is being carried out as at 31 December 2019.